replit/blog/posts/getting-started-with-solidity-on-replit.md

 ### Setting Up Your Account

-To get started, you need to [create a Solidity account](https://replit.com/signup) or [login to your existing one](https://replit.com/login).
+To get started, you need to [create a Replit account](https://replit.com/signup) or [login to your existing one](https://replit.com/login).
 You need an account so you can create new repls and collaborate with peers.

 ### Creating a Solidity Repl